ruffrey/patient-enrollment/README.md

 The segment name along with the average score for that segment should be displayed below the patients table.
 * The same equation as task 3 will be used to calculate the RAF score but this time records should be grouped by `segmentName` instead of `patientId` when calculating the RAF score

+### How to Submit

+When you are finished, please create a zip file of your project and email the file (or upload to a shared drive such as Google Drive or Dropbox and email a link to the file) to your Pine Park Health contact.